mcanabalb/getdata-032/README.md

 The script works as follows:

 0. Load Data into R
-   Read Files under directory UCI HAR Dataset
+   Read Files under directory UCI HAR Dataset <br />
-   Read different variables: Activity (Test and Train), Subject (Test and Train) Features (Test and Train) Concatenate the data_tables train + test by rows regarding subject, activity and features Set descriptive names to variables
+   Read different variables: Activity (Test and Train), Subject (Test and Train) Features (Test and Train) <br />
+   Concatenate the data_tables train + test by rows regarding subject, activity and features <br />
+   Set descriptive names to variables <br />
-   Obtain unique column_ids for "select" in dplyr
+   Obtain unique column_ids for "select" in dplyr <br />

 1. Merges the training and the test sets to create one data set Merges Activity, Subject and Features data sets by column